ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

    - Multiplayer online battle arena (MOBA) games.

 2. Gamepad:
-   Gamepads are the most common input device for consoles, and they provide players with a compact and ergonomic control scheme.
+   Gamepads are the most popular console input device, offering gamers a compact and ergonomic control system.

    Pros:
-   - Offers a comfortable and ergonomic design for extended use.
+   - Provides a comfortable and ergonomic design that is well-suited for prolonged use.
-   - Features analog sticks and triggers, making it ideal for games that require analog controls.
+   - It has analogue sticks and triggers, making it perfect for analogue-controlled games, such as racing games.
-   - Often features a built-in rechargeable battery, reducing the need for constant battery replacement.
+   - Often features a built-in rechargeable battery or replacable standard AA or AAA batteries.

    Cons:
-   - Provides access to fewer buttons and hotkeys compared to a keyboard.
+   - Provides fewer controls when compared to a keyboard.
-   - Not as precise as a mouse when it comes to aiming.
+   - Not well suited for precise aiming.

    Best suited for:
    - Platformer games.